zowe/zowe.github.io/vNext.md

   <div>
     <button id="questions-systems-hours" onclick="toggle('questions-systems')" class="w3-button w3-block w3-left-align">
-    Zowe Systems (Installation and Configuration) Office Hours Frequently Asked Questionsn </button>
+    Zowe Systems (Installation and Configuration) Office Hours Frequently Asked Questions </button>
     <div id="questions-systems" class="w3-container faq-hide">
       <div>
         <button onclick="toggle('questions-systems-1')" class="w3-button w3-block w3-left-align">
           1. The workspaceDirectory example (screen shot in the presentation) had the word "instance" in the path.
 Is that deliberate?
         </button>
         <div id="questions-systems-1" class="w3-container faq-hide">
-          <p>NO, that is an error - we will correct this!</p>
+          <p>NO, that is an error.
+We will correct this!</p>
         </div>
       </div>
       <div>
         <button onclick="toggle('questions-systems-2')" class="w3-button w3-block w3-left-align">
-          2. If the manifest.yaml is key for knowing what components are there - how "live" (aka "dynamic") can we be about adding components/plugins without being required to restart the Zowe server?
+          2. If the manifest.yaml is key for knowing what components are there, how "live" (aka "dynamic") can we be about adding components/plug-ins without being required to restart the Zowe server?
         </button>
         <div id="questions-systems-2" class="w3-container faq-hide">
-          <p>At present time, adding components/plugins to the manifest.yaml will require a restart of the [corresponding] Zowe server.
-We will plan to enhance Zowe to offer a more dynamic approach (i.e. automatically re-read the manifest.yaml for any server that can handle changes without requiring a restart)</p>
+          <p>At present time, adding components/plug-ins to the manifest.yaml will require a restart of the [corresponding] Zowe server.
+We will plan to enhance Zowe to offer a more dynamic approach (i.e. automatically re-read the manifest.yaml for any server that can handle changes without requiring a restart).</p>
         </div>
       </div>
       <div>
         <button onclick="toggle('questions-systems-3')" class="w3-button w3-block w3-left-align">
-          3. We deploy 40+ unique deployments at the same time, each includes its own ZOWE deploy.
-We do this by changing the STC name - can we still do that?
+          3. We deploy 40+ unique deployments at the same time.
+Each includes its own ZOWE deploy.
+We do this by changing the STC name.
+Can we still do that?
         </button>
         <div id="questions-systems-3" class="w3-container faq-hide">
-          <p>Yes, they can be defined in zowe.yaml as `zowe.setup.security.stcs` which lets you set their names, e.g. `zowe.setup.security.stcs.zowe: ZWEMYSTC`</p>
+          <p>Yes, they can be defined in zowe.yaml as `zowe.setup.security.stcs` which lets you set their names, e.g. `zowe.setup.security.stcs.zowe: ZWEMYSTC`.</p>
         </div>
       </div>
       <div>
         <button onclick="toggle('questions-systems-4')" class="w3-button w3-block w3-left-align">
-          4. We currently have to modify the various install scripts to change specific dataset names to accomplish this multiple-run scenario - will we be able to do this?
+          4. We currently have to modify the various install scripts to change specific dataset names to accomplish this multiple-run scenario.
+Will we be able to do this?
         </button>
         <div id="questions-systems-4" class="w3-container faq-hide">
-          <p>Yes, all data set names used by zowe are configurable in zowe.yaml - so you can configure your multiple-run scenario with multiple zowe.yaml files where each has its own stc and data set names.</p>
+          <p>Yes, all data set names used by Zowe are configurable in zowe.yaml so you can configure your multiple-run scenario with multiple zowe.yaml files where each has its own stc and data set names.</p>
         </div>
       </div>
       <div>
         <button onclick="toggle('questions-systems-5')" class="w3-button w3-block w3-left-align">
-          5. If PARMLIB is used can we consider eliminating zowe.yaml?
+          5. If PARMLIB is used, can we consider eliminating zowe.yaml?
         </button>
         <div id="questions-systems-5" class="w3-container faq-hide">
-          <p>Allowing PARMLIB doesn't change the way how Zowe uses zowe.yaml behind the scene, it's more like a new user interface to configure Zowe.
+          <p>Allowing PARMLIB doesn't change the way how Zowe uses zowe.yaml behind the scene.
+It's more like a new user interface to configure Zowe.
 The content in PARMLIB will be concatenated, merged into a temporary zowe.yaml and fed to Zowe.
 That means it won't change the way how components / extensions read configurations.
 On the other side, since we may enhance the configuration interface like allowing PARMLIB, it's not recommended for a component installer to read or update zowe.yaml directly.
 Instead, a component installer should read `ZWE_` environment variables to understand configurations, and use relevant zwe commands or library functions to update.
 For example, `zwe components enable` can be used to enable your component, and it's compatible with both USS zowe.yaml or PARMLIB configuration.</p>
         </div>
       </div>
       <div>